Learn how to create a beautiful, low-maintenance garden with drought-resistant plants that thrive during the hottest summers with dry conditions.

 Agave (Agave spp.)

-Agave plants are architectural wonders that require very little water.
+Agave plants are architectural plants that require very little water.
 Their thick, fleshy leaves store moisture, making them extremely drought-tolerant.
 They add a striking element to xeriscape gardens and thrive in hot, dry climates.
+Since I live in zone 6b, I can only grow these as annuals or houseplants.

 • USDA Hardiness Zone: 8-11